139th Airlift Squadron: Air Defense mission

-With the surprise invasion of South Korea on 25 June 1950, and the regular military's complete lack of readiness, most of the Air National Guard was federalized and placed on active duty.
+With the surprise invasion of South Korea on 25 June 1950, and the regular military's lack of readiness, most of the Air National Guard was federalized and placed on active duty.
 The 139th was retained by the State of New York to maintain the air defense mission.
-In 1951, the Thunderbolts were replaced by Very Long Range F-51H Mustangs, which were capable of extended air defense flights over all of New York State.
+In 1951, the Thunderbolts were replaced by very long range F-51H Mustangs, which were capable of extended air defense flights over all of New York State.

 The air defense mission remained after the Korean War armistice and the unit resumed normal peacetime training and drills.
-In 1954, the Mustang was ending its service life and Air Defense Command was re-equipping its fighter-interceptor squadrons with jet aircraft.
-The 139th received F-94B Starfires, however the F-94 required a two-man aircrew, a pilot and an air observer, to operate its radar equipment.
+In 1954, the Mustang was ending its service life, and Air Defense Command (ADC) was re-equipping its fighter-interceptor squadrons with jet aircraft.
+The 139th received F-94B Starfires; the F-94 required a two-man aircrew, a pilot and an air observer, to operate its radar equipment.
 Trainees for the radar assignment had to attend regular Air Force Training Schools, and required virtually the same qualifications as the pilot trainees.
 The additional recruitment of guardsmen led to the units having a manning and capabilities problem that lasted for some time until the unit was returned to full readiness.

 In 1956, the 107th Fighter-Interceptor Wing was reorganized and redesignated as the 107th Air Defense Wing.
-As a result, the 139th was authorized to expand to a group level, and the 109th Fighter Group (Air Defense) was established by the National Guard Bureau.
-The 139th TFS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 109th Headquarters, 109th Material Squadron (Maintenance), 109th Combat Support Squadron, and the 105th USAF Dispensary.
+As a result, the 139th was authorized to expand to a group level, and the 109th Fighter Group (Air Defense) was established.
+The 139th becoming the group's flying squadron.
+Other elements assigned to the group were the 109th group headquarters, 109th Material Squadron (maintenance and supply), 109th Air Base Squadron, and the 105th USAF Dispensary.
 The F-86H Sabre replaced the F-94B Starfires in 1957.